 Once the new theme is ready, we will offer the option to request a new Gutenberg website.

 When we receive your request, we will take a copy of your existing WiscWeb site and place it in our new infrastructure that will host our Gutenberg websites.
-The new project space will have the Gutenberg theme enabled, as well as any existing plugins you were using.
+The new project space will have the Gutenberg theme enabled, as well as any plugins that the WiscWeb service is using.

 Editing your Gutenberg site